kevin-montrose/Jil/README.md

 <img src="https://i.imgur.com/3zGueX0.png" />

 Numbers can found in [this Google Document](https://docs.google.com/spreadsheet/ccc?key=0AjfqnvvE279FdENqWE5QTVhsSjZUMV9MQVg1SV9TNnc&usp=sharing).

+The Question, Answer, and User types are taken from the [Stack Exchange API](http://api.stackexchange.com/).

+Data for each type is randomly generated from a fixed seed.
+Random text is biased towards ASCII<sup>*</sup>, but includes all unicode.

 This benchmark was run on a machine with the following specs: